jdan/thatjdanisso.cool/articles/2018-01-07-j-fibonacci.md

 ---
-title: Hello, J - The Fibonacci Sequence
+title: Hello, J - The Fibonacci Numbers
 route: /j-fibonacci
 date: 2018-01-07
 description: Today we're going to write the Fibonacci sequence using a fun language called J.
 ---

-Today we're going to write the [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number) using a [fun language called J](https://en.wikipedia.org/wiki/J_(programming_language).
+Today we're going to compute the [Fibonacci numbers](https://en.wikipedia.org/wiki/Fibonacci_number) using a [fun language called J](https://en.wikipedia.org/wiki/J_(programming_language).

 You are welcome to [skip right to the action](#all-together-now-fibonacci) to see what this post is all about, but the following few paragraphs will introduce some J basics.

 ## Hello, REPL!

+First thing's first, [go ahead and install J](http://code.jsoftware.com/wiki/System/Installation/All-in-One).
+I tend to run my code in `jconsole`, but `jqt` gives you a nice GUI with a package manager.

 In this post you'll find a number of code blocks.
 These represent lines from the J REPL.
 The top line, indented by two spaces, is our input.
 The line beneath is our output.